tiffanyng23/earthquake-database/README.md

 # USGS Earthquake Database
 A SQLite3 database containing earthquake events extracted from the USGS Earthquake API.
-Earthquake events are pulled daily, forming a database that records earthquake events from 2026-02-05 21:24:56 EST onwards.
+Earthquake events are pulled daily, forming a database that records earthquake events.
 Earthquake insights regarding datetime, place, magnitude, coordinates, and depth can be gathered through SQL queries.

 ### api.py
 Contains the code used for the API call and to convert time to the datetime format and in my local timezone (EST).